 Summer means two things–beautiful gardens and relaxing vacations.
-Let’s have the best of both by planting containers with varieties that thrive on less water specifically, and less fuss generally.
+Let's have the best of both by planting containers with varieties.
+These will thrive on less water specifically, and less fuss generally.

 Three "Thrillers", One Pot